fluca1978/fluca1978.github.io/_posts/2017-10-31-LinuxDay-Modena.md

 After that I had to leave, so I don't know how the day continued, but I know for sure people did a great job organizing labs.

-As a sidenote, I really still don't see the point in /Django girls/ and similar feminism activities: hacking is a culture, not a gender.
+As a sidenote, I really still don't see the point in *Django girls* and similar feminism activities: **hacking is a culture, without a gender**.
 If people continues to emphasize the need for de-genderizing it, we will remain dominated by a wrong gender culture.